Mastering the Market Cycles, by Howard Marks

 Howard Marks ultimately believes that markets will continue to rise and fall, and he thinks to know why and what makes these movements more or less imminent.
-He will never know when they will turn up or down, how far they will go after they do, how fast they’ll move when they’ll turn back toward the midpoint, or how far they’ll continue on the opposite side.
-But he believes that the little we know about cycle timing will give us a great advantage relative to the majority of investors.
+He will never know when they will turn up or down, how far they will go after they do, how fast they’ll move when they turn back toward the midpoint, or how far they’ll continue on the opposite side.
+But he believes that the little we know about cycle timing will give us a great advantage relative to most investors.

 If you are looking for other great books and review on Personal Finance, Investing, Personal Development or Intentional Living, have a look at my Book Library.